ramonpoca/distox2_cube/README.md

 After printing hole and shaft surfaces need to be finished to desired level of friction.
 Usualy enough to freely rotate, but not falling down being inserted into hole.

+Handle v2 and Truncated cuboctahedron also has squared keys to optionally restrict rotation step around calibration axis by multiply of 45 degree.

 ## Pictures, Videos ##

 * Cube